charltonaustin/blog-entries/editing/applications-integrating-on-the-database.md

 Why not decide that you don't know as much as you will tomorrow so you should wait until you have pain?
 There are two reasons I argue that you should split early.
 The first reason is that combining data models is generally easier than splitting them.
-The second reason is that large scale conceptual differences are fairly consistent markers that Identify a need for a different process.
+The second reason is that large scale conceptual differences are fairly consistent markers that identify a need for a different process.
 This can work in reverse.
 If you are missing the large scale conceptual difference, then perhaps it makes sense to wait until you feel the pain.
 Though I would recommend that you "up your pain meter", since it is generally very difficult to split data once it is used by two modules or processes.